 - i.
-The Contractor's Case Managers shall ensure the transition of the beneficiaries to appropriate LOC.
-This may include step-up or stepdown in SUD treatment services.
-Case Managers shall provide warm hand-offs and transportation to the new LOC when medically necessary and documented in the individualized treatment plan. - ii.
-The Contractor's Case Managers shall ensure transitions to other LOCs will occur within ten business days from the time of assessment or reassessment with no interruption of current treatment services.

-- iii.
-The Contractor shall manage a beneficiary's transition of care to a DMC-ODS provider when that beneficiary has received, and no longer requires, inpatient SUD services (ASAM level 3.7 and 4.0 services) in an acute care hospital, or another Fee for Service (FFS) facility. - iv.
+The Case Managers shall ensure the transition of the beneficiaries to appropriate LOC.
+This may include step-up or step-down in SUD treatment services.
+Case Managers shall ensure warm hand-offs and transportation to the new LOC when medically necessary and documented in the individualized treatment plan. - Case Managers shall ensure transitions to other LOCs occur no later than 10 business days from the time of assessment or reassessment with no interruption of current treatment services. - iii.
+Case managers from both the discharging and admitting provider agencies shall be responsible to facilitate the transition between levels of care, including assisting in scheduling an intake appointment, ensuring a minimal delay between discharge and admission at the next LOC. - iv.
+The Contractor shall manage a beneficiary's transition of care to a DMC-ODS provider when that beneficiary has received, and no longer requires, inpatient SUD services (ASAM level 3.7 and 4.0 services) in an acute care hospital, or another Fee for Service (FFS) facility. - v.
 The Contractor shall manage a beneficiary's transition of care to a DMC-ODS provider when that beneficiary has received, and no longer requires, inpatient SUD services (ASAM level 3.7 and 4.0 services) in a subcontracted Chemical Dependency Recovery Hospital (CDRH) or Acute Freestanding Psychiatric hospital.